CraigCalman.com - An actor for writers, a writer for actors, and a director for both

 "I'm Charley's aunt from Brazil.
 You know -- where the nuts come from!"

-The Vagabond attends to the mysterious fainted woman from the woodshed one dark and stormy night whilst the suspicious innkeeper looks on in George M. Cohan's delightful melodrama "The Tavern."
+"How can you send this pitiful creature out into the thunder and the terrors of the night?"
+The Vagabond pleads to the suspicious innkeeper for the shelter of a mysterious fainted woman discovered in the woodshed one dark and stormy night in George M. Cohan's delightful melodrama "The Tavern."
 One of my favorite roles!

 "Ah, what a night!
 It's a storybook night for me.
 It was worth being born to have lived on a night like this!"